Judge Halts Black Farmer Marijuana License

 A Tallahassee judge Thursday ordered health officials to stop the process of granting a marijuana license to a black farmer, one of 10 coveted new pot licenses approved by the Legislature this year.

-The state Office of Medical Marijuana Use was supposed to grant all of the licenses by Oct.
+The state Office of Medical Marijuana Use was supposed to grant all the licenses by Oct.
 3, but has not begun accepting applications for some new licenses.
 Christian Bax, director of the office, blamed the delay on the lawsuit that challenges the constitutionality of the carve-out for a black farmer.

 The challenge is focused on a portion of a new state law that was passed during a June special legislative session.
 The law was intended to carry out a voter-approved constitutional amendment that broadly legalized medical marijuana in Florida.